XBraid/xbraid/docs/Introduction.md

 We chose the package name XBraid to stand for _Time-Braid_, where X is the first letter in the Greek work for time, _Chronos_.
 The algorithm _braids_ together time-grids of different granularity in order to create a multigrid method and achieve parallelism in the time dimension.
-In plain text, we say XBraid, or just Braid for short.

 # Overview of the XBraid Algorithm {#braidoverview}